Taqi Tabatabaei Qomi

-Birth and Education
+Birth and education

 He was born in Mashhad, Iran.
 He is the son of Grand Ayatollah Hossein Tabatabaei Qomi (1865–1947) and the younger brother of Grand Ayatollah Hassan Tabatabaei Qomi (1912–2007).

 In 1936 he moved to Iraq and has studied in seminaries of Karbala and then Najaf under Grand Ayatollah Mohammad Hadi Milani, ِAbd al-Hadi al-Shirazi, Hossein Heli, Mohammad Kazem Shirazi and especially Abu al-Qasim al-Khoei.
 He obtained his Ijtihad in 1965 in Najaf.

-Then he started teaching in the Seminary of Najaf until 1979, when he moved back to Iran and resided in Qom.

-In Qom, he continued teaching in the Seminary of Qom until his death.

 Publications

 He has written close to 50 Islamic books (mainly in Arabic), most of which are now used as the main sources of teaching in the Seminaries of Qom and Najaf.

 In 1984, his statements were published in a book by Abbas Hajiani Dashti with the title Lessons from pleading (درسهایی از شفاعت).

 Political views

 He was one of the Independent Marja and didn't like to interfere in politics.
 He was among those Maraji that who declined to meet Ali Khamenei in September 2010.